- The most common causes are unstable connectivity, corrupt cache, outdated app, and account/2FA settings.

 Sensitive content: settings that don't seem to save

-If you change the controls of sensitive content (violence, nudity) and it has no effect, it may be a temporary bug or cached data overwriting the preference.
-Clear the cache (app or browser) and wait to see if it's an issue on X's end. until they fix it.
+If changing the sensitive content controls (violence, nudity) doesn't take effect, it could be a temporary bug or cached data overwriting the preference.
+Clear the cache (app or browser) and wait for a fix if it's an issue on X's end.

 Twitter Spaces won't open or keeps cutting out

-Spaces depend on permissions (microphone), system time, and a stable connection.
-Server failures, incorrect time zone, or restricted permissions They can take them down.
-Check permissions.
-Set the time zone to automatic, relaunch Space.
-Log out and log back in, or restart your phone if the problem persists..
+Spaces rely on microphone permissions, system time, and a stable internet connection.
+Server issues, incorrect time zone settings, or restricted permissions can cause them to crash.
+Check permissions, set your time zone to automatic, relaunch the Space, log out and log back in, or restart your phone if the problem persists.

 Circles: When the private became public